 Use all the tools we gave you above to determine your price.
 This will help you a lot.
 If you happen to have a VIP and premium domain name, the price can easily go 5 figures and above.

 Step 2: Choose where to sell your domain.

 There are many reputable sites that can sell your domain.
 Refrain from random posts to sell your domain on third-party marketplaces and always choose a reputable and legitimate one.
 Here are some that can really help you get the best out of your site and some that you can trust as well:

 - GoDaddy standard selling.

 - GoDaddy Actions (for website auctions).

 Be sure to be active with your offer.
 Most sites offer ways to privately contact you and be communicative and descriptive with your potential buyers – this is a sign of good trust.
-Also read the reviews of the buyer if he is a correct trader.
+Also, read the reviews of the buyer if he is a correct trader.

 Step 3: Make sure you get your money via safe transfer.

 This Is very important, even if your site is not so expensive.
 You should try using an Escrow account.
 Most marketplaces work with such and they are a modern and safe way to set up a deal and know that your transaction is safe.
-The main advantage of Escrow is that the buyer will not get your domain name unless he transfers the complete ammount of money and then the Escrow account makes sure that the money is ‘in your pocket’.
+The main advantage of Escrow is that the buyer will not get your domain name unless he transfers the complete amount of money and then the Escrow account makes sure that the money is ‘in your pocket’.

 Here is how an Escrow transfer works: